lordmilko/i686-elf-tools/README.md

 # i686-elf-tools
 Cross compiling an i386- or i686-elf Win32 toolchain is an outstandingly complicated and painful process.
 Both Binutils and GCC fail to properly articulate the extent of software dependencies required to build them, resulting in a litany of spurious and confusing error messages being emitted during compilation.
-Even once you do have the required software dependencies in place, you will still run into roadblocks due to bugs in how GCC performs [canadian cross compilation](https://en.wikipedia.org/wiki/Cross_compiler#Canadian_Cross).
+Even once you do have the required software dependencies in place, you will still run into roadblocks due to anomalies in how GCC performs cross compilation.

 This repo provides a set of precompiled binaries to those who want to use get what they came for and move on (an i686-elf toolchain that, **unlike others on the internet, includes cc1 and GDB**), as well as a set of instructions for those that would like to build these things themselves.
 Also featured are a set of instructions for those that wich to install these tools on Mac OS X or Linux.